|

-"How do I print the stack trace of an exception using Log4J or Commons Logging?" seems to be something of a trick question.
+Printing the stack trace of a Log4J exception seems to be something of a trick question.
 In reviewing Java code from different developers at different organizations I see a lot of people working very hard to print a stack trace using Log4J, including a lot of variations of calling e.printStackTrace() method.
+In this short tutorial I’ll show how to solve this problem.

 log.error("Your description here", exception);